AliceGem/E-GLIF/README.md

 # E-GLIF repository

-Code for simulations of cerebellar Spiking Neural Networks using the NEST simulator and the E-GLIF point neuron model, as described in <i>Geminiani et al., Front Neuroinform, 2018; Geminiani et al., Front Comput Neurosci, 2019a, b<i>.
+Code for simulations of cerebellar Spiking Neural Networks using the NEST simulator and the E-GLIF point neuron model, as described in <i>Geminiani et al., Front Neuroinform, 2018; Geminiani et al., Front Comput Neurosci, 2019a, b</i>.

 Specifically:
 * folder `eglif_module` contains source C++ NEST code for the module installation and usage in PyNEST (refer to https://github.com/dbbs-lab/cereb-nest for the last version of the module with also additional cerebellum-specific NEST models).